Greater Midwest Foodways Alliance

 2 cups sugar

 1/4 tsp.
 Red pepper, optional

 2 cups flour

 Slowly add juice to flour and oleo mixture until thin enough to add remainder of juice to prevent lumps.
-Summer until a little thick.
+Simmer until a little thick.

 Makes 18 to 20 pints

 To serve you may add 1/2 amount of milk or as it comes from the can, heat at low temperature.